2 - Global Tourism

 This unit will investigate how global tourism has evolved.
 It will start with a look at the importance of tourism as an industry then take a historical perspective on the development of tourism from 'The grand Tour' to the first commercial flight from Southampton (UK) to Cape Town (South Africa).
 Modern tourist journeys are studied through inquiry into the changing popularity of tourist resorts, redeveloping tourism, sustainable tourism and tourism in Antarctica.

-Global Interactions - To explore how an increasing interconnect world has occurred and how it has created a global network of tourism.
-Can tourism truly be sustainable?
+Global Interactions - To explore how an increasing interconnect world has occurred and how it has created a global transport network.
+How has technology changed the face of how we view and connect with the world?

 Statement of Inquiry